Looking for an employer of record in China? Here’s what you need to know

 There are three key routes to choose from when hiring employees in China:

-3. Working with a China employer of record: This option allows you to hire employees in China and meet your legal obligations without setting up a local entity.
+- Partnering with a workforce management platform in China: This option allows you to onboard employees in China and offers support with compliance obligations without setting up a local entity.

-Partnering with an employer of record in China
+Partnering with a workforce management platform in China

-An Employer of Record in China is a third-party company that employs international talent on your behalf.
-When you partner with a China EOR, you can hire Chinese nationals without having to incorporate a business or set up registered offices in the country.
+Generally, an Employer of Record is a third-party company that employs international talent on your behalf.
+But an Employer of Record in China may not be a permitted model, so you can partner with a workforce management platform.
+It can help you onboard Chinese nationals without having to incorporate a business or set up registered offices in the country.

-An EOR in China takes responsibility for employment formalities, payroll, taxes, benefits, and compliance, so you can focus on welcoming and managing your new team members.
+A workforce management platform in China assists with employment formalities, payroll, taxes, benefits, and compliance, so you can focus on welcoming and managing local team members.

-Payoneer WFM offers EOR services in China and 160+ other countries, helping you harness international talent without the administrative burden.
+Payoneer Workforce Management offers support in 160+ other countries, helping you onboard, pay, and manage international talent without the administrative burden.

 How to onboard employees in China